joestubbs/coe379l-fa25/docs/unit03/mlops.rst

    for example, by evaluating your model against a separate hold out dataset that is specifically engineered to ensure that it is representative and inclusive of all perspectives.
-4. *Model deployment:* after a model version has been validated, we are ready to package and deploy it, either to a pre-production environment such as a test of QA environment, or to production.
+4. *Model deployment:* after a model version has been validated, we are ready to package and deploy it, either to a pre-production environment such as a test or QA environment, or to production.
-5. *Integration Testing, Acceptance Testing, and other automated testing:* typically, the trained mode is first deployed to a test or QA environment where automated tests are run.
+5. *Integration Testing, Acceptance Testing, and other automated testing:* typically, the trained model is first deployed to a test or QA environment where automated tests are run.
    Various kinds of tests could be run, including integration tests (to test the ML model's integration into the rest of the application), functional or acceptance testing, to evaluate high level functions of the application, and performance and/or load testing, to ensure the application